lucasrabiec/lazy-loaded-nx/README.md

 ## How to...

-The following instruction shows how to load modules:
+The following instruction shows how to load modules located:
-* from module located in the same project as an app
+* in the same project as an app
-* from main module located in a separate lib
+* in a separate lib (main module)
-* from nested module located in a separate lib
+* in a separate lib (nested module)

 In each of these cases, add routes and import RouterModule.forChild(routes) in a specific module file.